Archive for Financial News – Page 159

 Here are the latest charts and statistics for the Commitment of Traders (COT) data published by the Commodities Futures Trading Commission (CFTC).

-Weekly Speculator Changes led by Platinum & Palladium
+Weekly Speculator Changes led by Copper & Silver

 Strength Statistics:

-COT Strength Score Trends (or move index, calculates the 6-week changes in strength scores) showed that Silver (12 percent) and Copper (12 percent) lead the past six weeks trends for metals.
+COT Strength Score Trends (or move index, calculates the 6-week changes in strength scores) showed that all the metals markets were in negative 6-week trends.
+Steel (-9 percent) had the least negative trend score over the past six weeks for metals while Gold (-24 percent) came in as the market with the largest negative trend score.

 Move Statistics: